 The arrival of Netflix in Australia was a game-changing moment in the way we watch and pay for TV content.
-The US streaming giant quickly generated an army of loyal followers, but Foxtel has also reported an increase in new subscribers following a dramatic change to its business model, allowing customers to sign up on contract terms.
-The launch of Presto and Stan has also presented Aussies with a wealth of streaming options, but for now at least, Netflix is very much the standard-bearer for on-demand TV services.
+The US streaming giant quickly generated an army of loyal followers, but Foxtel has also reported an increase in new subscribers following a dramatic change to its business model, allowing customers to sign up on no contract terms, and with the advent of its own streaming services, Foxtel Go and Foxtel Play.
+The launch of Aussie-grown Stan has also added an extra edge to the fight for your attention, but for now at least, Netflix is very much the standard-bearer for on-demand TV services.

-Before we got into detail on the two services, here’s a quick breakdown of the pros and cons of both.
-If you’re only looking for the broader points, the table below has everything you need to know.
+Before we got into detail about the two services, here’s a quick breakdown of the pros and cons of both.

 Who offers the better value?